ajcwebdev/dash-transcripts/incubator-weekly/2024-Q2/06-10-dash-web-directory.md

 ## Episode Summary

 In this episode, Ash provides an update on the upcoming launch of a gift card and merchant directory service for Dash.
-The service is powered by CTX and will allow users to purchase gift cards from over 150,000 US merchant locations at a discount using Dash.
+The service, powered CTX, will allow users to purchase gift cards from over 150,000 US merchant locations at a discount using Dash.
 Ash outlines the user experience, differences from the discontinued Dash Direct, and plans for future expansion to Canada, Europe, and a potential Visa/MasterCard integration.
 The service aims to provide interim utility for Dash until more merchants accept it directly.

 ## Chapters